 Exchange students studying at one of the organising universities for one or two semesters are also most welcome to attend classes and acquire laboratory skills.

-- First year: In-Depth Courses and Practicals in Bioscience 60 ECTS
+- First year: Total of 60 ECTS

-Common core (42 ECTS)
+Common core (35 ECTS)

-Electives (3 ECTS)
+Electives (16 ECTS)

 Dissertation or Master’s Thesis (30 ECTS)